paweljakubas/j-random-matrices/chapters/basic-algebra.md

    NB.
 1. [in] M (*i) The number of rows of the matrix A.  M >= 0.
    NB.
 2. [in] N (*i) The number of columns of the matrix A.  N >= 0.
    NB.
 3. [in,out] A (*d)
-   NB              On entry, the M-by-N matrix to be factored.
+   NB.
+On entry, the M-by-N matrix to be factored.
    NB.
 On exit, the elements on and above the diagonal of the array NB.             contain the min(M,N)-by-N upper trapezoidal matrix R (R is NB.             upper triangular if m >= n); the elements below the diagonal,